New Nanny Guidance and Building Your Career

 Our partnership with Safe & Sound secures you a discount on first-class training opportunities.

-There are also lots of excellent training companies that specialise in supporting nannies, and they offer an array of accredited courses.
+There are also many excellent training companies specialising in supporting nannies, and they offer an array of accredited courses.
 To name two of the particular notes, Babyem and NEST.

 Check out their websites to see what courses they offer, and follow their social channels to keep up to date.